F-invariant in cluster algebras: Introduction

-In Section \ref{sec2}, we recall some well-known notations in cluster algebras, including, $Y$-pattern, cluster pattern, compatible pairs, (upper) cluster algebras.
-In Section \ref{sec3}, we recall the definition of tropical points for $Y$-pattern (equivalently, cluster $\mathscr X$-variety) and for cluster pattern (equivalently, cluster $\mathscr A$-variety), and we also recall the (compatibly) pointed elements introduced by Qin \cite{Qin_2017,qin_2019}.
-We introduce the notation of good elements in upper cluster algebras.
-The $F$-invariant will be defined for a pair of good elements.
+In Section \ref{sec2}, we recall some well-known concepts in cluster algebras, including $Y$-patterns, cluster patterns, compatible pairs, and $\mathsf{\Lambda}$-(upper) cluster algebras.

+In Section \ref{sec3}, we recall the definition of tropical points for $Y$-patterns and cluster patterns, and compatibly pointed elements in upper cluster algebras.
+We give the definition of good elements for upper cluster algebras of full rank.